pnp/prompt-pulse/Documentation/Architecture.md

 In addition, in order to post the cards/notifications, the user account sending them needs to be member of the Team, Group Chat, Viva Engage community, this is handled automatically (with the exception of Group Chats) through the app. **Bear this in mind because not using a service account would result in the user who deployed the solution being added to these locations**.

+This service account can also be used to deploy the Prompt Buddy integration.

 ## Power App

 The Prompt Pulse Power App is a canvas app using mostly **modern** controls where possible.
 Prompts that are shared/scheduled are stored in the **Prompts** SharePoint list.